algosup/2024-2025-project-3-quickest-path-team-4/CONTRIBUTING.md

 ### Code Style

-- Follow the coding style used in the existing codebase, in the technical specifications and in the (naming conventions)[https://github.com/algosup/2024-2025-project-3-quickest-path-team-4/blob/document/technicalSpecification/namingConventions.md].
+- Follow the coding style used in the existing codebase, in the technical specifications and in the [naming conventions](https://github.com/algosup/2024-2025-project-3-quickest-path-team-4/blob/document/technicalSpecification/namingConventions.md).

 ### Commit Messages